neuroinformatics-unit/HowTo/docs/source/_static/code-blocks-note.md

 >>> print("Hello world!")
 ```

-The expected outputs of both shell and Python commands will be shown without
+The expected outputs of both Shell and Python commands will be shown without
 any prompt:
 ```{code-block} console
 Hello world!